terrafirma2021/Yamaha-K-line-Tool/README.md

 ## Note

-i Have included a Data Log with some explanations of the different blocks
+I Have included a Data Log with some explanations of the different blocks My ECU Dump
+ECU Pinouts